Return to overview

 URLPrefix = wsman (default)

-Additionally, when setting up WinRM e.g via winrm quickconfig, WinRM can make changes to the local machine's Firewall to open up ports to access the machine for remote management.
+Additionally, when setting up WinRM e.g via winrm quickconfig, various command line tools are used to configure the service.
+WinRM can make changes to the local machine’s Firewall to open up ports to access the machine for remote management.
 While these changes do not affect the Exchange server (which already has port 443 open), they give us the indication that additional commands were run on this server to tamper with the WinRM config.
 We noticed that at least two Firewall rules were created on the 8th of March 2021.

 So, can we connect to this Exchange server via winrs?
-Well, not directly but is is clear that WinRM is available with correct authentication:
+Well, not directly but it is clear that WinRM is available with correct authentication:

 whomai